taylorhayduk/moder8/README.md

 }
 ```

-- `isIffy` [root]: Flag indicating if a content item was flagged as inappropriate.
-The `isIffy` at the root will be true if **any** content is flagged.
+- `flagged` [root]: Flag indicating if a content item was flagged as inappropriate.
+The `flagged` at the root will be true if **any** content is flagged.
 - `categories`: All deduplicated flagging categories across all content items.
 - `content`: Array of individual moderation results for each content item.
-  - `isIffy`: Flag indicating if specific content was flagged as inappropriate.
+  - `flagged`: Flag indicating if specific content was flagged as inappropriate.
   - `categories`: Flagging categories for specific content.
   - `reasoning`: Description of why the content was flagged.